Cypherock/x1_wallet_firmware/docs/bootloader.md

 Following Security checks have been used:-

 *   Read Protection (RDP):- The read protection is activated by setting the RDP option byte and then, by applying a system reset to reload the new RDP option byte.
 When RDP level 2 is programmed, it prevents data read from flash and disables debugging.
 Any attempt to read/erase/write from debugger or option bytes will lead to a reset.
 Bootloader verifies after every bootup if option bytes for RDP is set to level 2 or not.
 If not, RDP is changed to level 2 again.
-*   Application Flash validation:- It is important to make sure that no malicious code is written to empty flash memory.
-This empty flash space is filled with zeros to prevent writing to flash without a page erase.
-A sha256 digest of Application Flash including zero-filled area is calculated and saved to protected Non-Volatile Segment after successful firmware upgrade.
-Flash validation is done at every bootup if the current digest does not match the previously-stored digest, the empty flash area is again erased and filled with zeros, effectively deleting any malicious code.
+*   Application Flash validation:- A sha256 digest of firmware is stored at bootmarker page after a successful firmware update.
+Flash validation is done at every bootup if the current digest does not match the digest in bootmarker, boot state is changed to misconfigured state and application firmware is erased.
 *   Firmware and Hardware version check:- Bootloader does not allow the device to be programmed with a firmware with lower version or a different hardware version.
+Redundant checks are added for lower firmware versions and is protected from
 *   DFU signature verification:- The firmware binary file is signed twice with two of four available private keys.
 The public key pairs are stored in protected flash memory, which verifies the DFU package source.
 If the two signatures are not verified, application space is deleted and Bootloader remains in upgrade mode.